Apprenticeship Standards

 Hospitality Accomodation Team Member

-Level 2This apprenticeship programme has been designed for individuals carrying out a range of general and specialist roles within hospitality businesses, including bars, cafes, conference centres, restaurants and hotels.
+Level 2This apprenticeship programme has been designed for individuals carrying out a range of general and specialist roles within hospitality businesses, including cafes, conference centres, restaurants and hotels.

 Facilities Operative